AshFoster/pontoon-game/README.md

 - __Game Screen__

     - The game screen is shown during actual gameplay.
 It displays the player's current hand and its current value.
 It also gives the user 3 options: to add another card to their hand, to stick with what they've got, or to quit.
+If the user enters something other than these options a validation error is raised and they are told that their input is invalid and to try again.
     - Its purpose is to show the user what their hand is, its value, and to allow the user to choose what they'd like to do next.

         ![Game Screen](assets/images/game-screen.JPG)